oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

 * All previous labs have been successfully completed.

-* This is the "fold" - below items are collapsed by default*
+* This is the "fold" -below items are collapsed by default*

 **<details><summary>Task 1 : Create Virtual Cloud Network </summary>**
 <p>